What is dyndb and how is it better than DLZ?

 - 1 minute to read

 dyndb is a new plug-in interface for BIND for custom zone data providers.

 Isn't there already DLZ for that?
 Why should I port my provider from DLZ to dyndb?

-First, the DLZ API was designed with the assumption that all of the data providers would be databases, therefore all of the data is passed through the API in text format to make it easier to use in SQL.
-This requires translating the question into text format before the DLZ call and then translating the answer out of text format in order to build the response to send to the client.
+First, the DLZ API was designed with the assumption that all of the data providers would be databases; therefore, all of the data is passed through the API in text format to make it easier to use in SQL.
+This requires translating the question into text format before the DLZ call and then translating the answer out of text format to build the response to send to the client.
 This makes it pretty impossible to create a highly performant DLZ provider.

 Finally, the limitations of the DLZ API prevented it from properly providing DNSSEC signed data, while the dyndb API has no such limitations.